Home

 Collaborations

-We actively collaborate across the UAB community and with partners nationwide.
+In the past few years, we have established extensive collaborations across the UAB community and with partners nationwide.
+We envision to expand the fruitful collaborations at UVA.
 These collaborations strengthen our ability to tackle challenging problems at the intersection of computational biology, genomics, and medicine.

 team1